How Long Can Macaroni And Cheese Sit Out?

 How long can Mac and Cheese be kept in the fridge?

 Before you place your mac and cheese in the fridge, you should pack it correctly in an air-tight container first.
-This way, the mac and cheese can last for up to four days in the refrigerator, provided that the temperature does not fall into the danger zone.
+This way, the mac and cheese can last up to four days in the refrigerator, provided the temperature does not fall into the danger zone.

 Meanwhile, boxed mac and cheese will have a longer shelf life thanks to its dryness.
 Although it depends on the brand and the expiry date of the mac and cheese, boxed mac and cheese can be stored for years without getting spoiled or even inhabiting bacteria.